 Homemade sausages are soo rewarding and, folks, they only require nothing more than mince/ ground meat, seasonings, natural casings and a mincer although it is a simple task nowadays to get your meat minced by your butcher.
-How wonderful!
+How easy and wonderful, right?!

-We now, make sausages several times a year, whenever we fancy, smoke them if we want ( we normally do as a form of preserving) portion them and freeze.
-We make small batches (2-3 kg -46 lb of meat at the time to have for up to three months and then we make again.
+We now, make sausages several times a year, whenever we fancy, smoke them if we want (we normally do as a form of preserving) portion them and freeze.
+We make small batches (2-3 kg or 4-6 lb of meat at the time to have for up to three months and then we make it again.

 Making these homemade sausages is one of those lost activities and I am not sure why as it really is not so difficult as it sounds.
 At its heart, a sausage is solely ground meat, some fat (many times I don't even bother with that but I know my parents would tell me off if I try and cut that out), salt, and flavourings such as spices and dry herbs.